ahorv/camera_scripts/README.md

 # camera_scripts
 Contains all scripts necessary to control the camera.
-These are the scripts to capture the images and the sensor data.
+* capture the images
+* reading the sensor data